Relintai/voxelman/README.md

 This is an engine module!
 Which means that you will need to compile it into Godot!
 [See the compiling section here.](#compiling)

+You can find a demonstration project here: https://github.com/Relintai/the_tower

 ## Optional Dependencies

 `https://github.com/Relintai/texture_packer`: you get access to [VoxelmanLibraryMerger](#voxelmanlibrarymerger) \